Understanding the Executive Search Process

-Engaging the Retained Firm
+Step 1: Engaging the Retained Firm

-Holding Launch Meetings
+Step 2: Holding Launch Meetings

-Creating Position and Candidate Specification
+Step 3: Creating Position and Candidate Specification

-Setting Research Strategy
+Step 4: Setting Research Strategy

-Conducting Original Research
+Step 5: Conducting Original Research

 Using the strategy as a blueprint, the search team conducts original research to identify and profile idea candidates, mapping the reporting relationships and often building out org charts of target teams.
-Traditional search firm usually do the most of the research online.
+Traditional search firms usually do most of the research online.
 The search firm will also query its own candidate database, proprietary information services, and social networks such as LinkedIn to yield prospective candidates.

 Search firms sound their network of sources for candidate referrals and calibrations.
 Sources include journalists, professional associations, and other relevant groups.
 Prospects that meet the requirements of the role are added to the initial list of prospects.

-Interviewing and Pre-referencing Top Prospects
+Step 8: Interviewing and Pre-referencing Top Prospects

-The search consultant interviews and evaluates top prospective candidates in a deep-dive interview that steps through the career history.
-The executive search partner evaluates the candidate against the candidate specification through in-depth, in-person or video-conference interviews.
+The search consultant interviews and evaluates top prospective candidates in a deep-dive interview that steps through the candidate’s career history.
+The executive search partner evaluates the candidate against the candidate specification through in-depth, in-person, or video-conference interviews.
 Taking great care not to jeopardize candidate confidentiality, search firms pre-reference candidates whenever possible to verify past performance and essential soft skills.
 Those who are not a fit are closed out.

-Writing Candidate Profile
+Step 9: Writing Candidate Profile

-Presenting Candidates and Tracking Progress
+Step 10: Presenting Candidates and Tracking Progress

 The search firm presents candidates at regular progress meetings.
 Working closely with the client, the list is refined to a slate of 3 to 6 strong contenders for the client to meet.
 Client-candidate meetings are then scheduled.

-Scheduling Client Interviews
+Step 11: Scheduling Client Interviews

 Client interviews of the candidates scheduled to winnow selection down the two or three finalists.
 Those that are eliminated are closed out.

-The search team checks the candidates references, contacting the contacts provided by the candidate as well as other sources available to the firm.
+The search team checks the candidate’s references, contacting the contacts provided by the candidate as well as other sources available to the firm.
 The team makes every effort to ensure discretion and confidentiality.
-Verification of employment and academic credentials is often performed by third party services.
+Verification of employment and academic credentials is often performed by third-party services.
 It is the consultant’s responsibility to ensure that such checks have been conducted.

-Extending the Offer
+Step 13: Extending the Offer

-Closing the Candidate and Search
+Step 14: Closing the Candidate and Search

 However, the AESC states categorically that senior-level executive search is “a time consuming if it is to be done professionally. ” That is a point with which we respectfully disagree.